coltorapps/builder/docs/src/app/docs/entities/page.md

 ## Throwing validation errors

-You can throw errors, strings, objects, and virtually anything in the `validate` method of an entity in case of an invalid value.
+You can throw errors, strings, objects, and virtually anything (however, as a programming best practice, we recommend throwing error instances) in the `validate` method of an entity in case of an invalid value.
 The thrown exceptions will be automatically caught and provided to you during schema validation.

 ```typescript
 import { createEntity } from "basebuilder";